VanessaTsang888/ModernReactWithRedux2021/S2-building-content-with-jsx/19-applying-styling-in-jsx/notes-lect-19.md

 ```

 3. Boolean 'true' can be written with just the prop name.
 'False' should be written with braces.
    In JSX, when we provide a Boolean of ture to a prop, we can just write out the prop name by itself.
 But for Boolean of fale, we do need to write false.
+This prop works in Fire Fox but not in Chrome as I found out when testing in the UI.

 ```
 < input spellcheck="true" />  ->  <input spellCheck />